VENICE ART HISTORY

 His very last works presents in a clear way a return to a more classical taste, made of dazzling light, harmonious colours, rigorous compositions.
 The most remarkable work of that period is the "Triumph of Venice" in the Doges's Palace, in which we can see all the artistic experiences made by Veronese during its activities.

-SCULPTURE Alessandro Vittoria is recognized as the greatest Venetian sculptor.
+Alessandro Vittoria is recognized as the greatest Venetian sculptor.
 He worked with Veronese, Sansovino and Palladio.
-Alessandro Vittoria was strongly influenced by Michelangelo and Bartolomeo Ammannati.

 Vittoria's sculpture was quite different from the one of Sansovino; unlike him Alessandro Vittoria preferred to impress upon his statues a sensation of movement, which had to express rhythm and elegance at the same time.